A Day at the Office¶

 | Grants authority? | Never | Yes — gates leadership |

-Every task in Smartup Zero requires two people:
+Every task requires two people:

 Attacker (Senior 4_2_X) — executes the work.
 Earns 90% of payout.